 5. Watch what you drink.

 It's important to drink plenty of water to stay hydrated.
 Caffeinated drinks like coffee or soda might seem like a good way to get a quick energy boost, but that boost is soon followed by a drop in energy that can leave you feeling tired and irritable.

 And while you don't have to be a teetotaler, it's a good idea to try to limit your alcohol intake.
 Alcohol may help you fall asleep quicker, but it tends to interfere with your sleep patterns and leave you feeling drowsy in the morning.

 Staying up all night to finish an assignment or study for an exam might work in the short term, but it's ultimately counterproductive.
 Nobody functions well when they're tired.
 Your brain needs proper rest—generally about seven to eight hours per night—to perform at its best.

 But the vast majority of college students don't get the full amount of rest they need.
-In a 2017 study, only 10.2 percent of students reported getting enough sleep to feel rested in the morning at least six days a week.6 Sleep deprivation can affect your ability to concentrate and learn, and it can lead to poor decision-making, lethargy, and even illness.
+The ACHA survey found that only 10.2 percent of students reported getting enough sleep to feel rested in the morning at least six days a week.
+Sleep deprivation can affect your ability to concentrate and learn, and it can lead to poor decision-making, lethargy, and even illness.
 So be sure to get plenty of shut-eye.